freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 740.1

-I forgot that there was three branches.
 Merge your bug fix branch into this branch.

 #### HINTS